West Papua Report

 legislative assembly (DPRP) Yehuda Gobay S.Th, condemned the detentions and

-during peaceful demonstrations and fire shots in the midst of demonstrators.
-He
+people up during peaceful demonstrations and fire shots in the midst of

-described this as unacceptable in an era of democracy and called for the
+demonstrators.
+He described this as unacceptable in an era of democracy and

-shots in the midst of demonstrators.
-He described this as unacceptable in an
+and fire shots in the midst of demonstrators.
+He described this as

 |